Gov. Dunn returns to Savage Gulf for 45th Anniversary of Hike

 "Pioneers of the Park" Celebration brought key players in the creation of South Cumberland State Park together in November, 2016, at the Big Red Barn in Beersheba Springs

 In November, 2016, at the Big Red Barn in Beersheba Springs, the Friends of South Cumberland honored “Pioneers of the Park,” including former Tennessee Governor Winfield Dunn, on the 45th anniversary of his historic trek into Savage Gulf.
-Gov. Dunn enjoyed his return trip to the area that he was instrumental in adding to South Cumberland State Park.
+Gov. Dunn enjoyed his return trip to the area that he was instrumental in adding to South Cumberland State Park (now Savage Gulf State Park).

 Family-friendly events included a hike into the Savage Gulf area of the park (leaving from the Big Red Barn), as well as an Adventurer Series hike into the Old Growth Forest in the bottom of Savage Gulf.